andywxf/Predict_CAHD_by_ECG_on_UK_Biobank/README.md

    Deep learning method based on merged beat

 5. CAHD_Sample_info.csv
- All the sample information used in the experiment, the label is 1 is the CAHD sample.
+ All the sample information used in the experiment, the label  1 is the CAHD sample.
 For copyright reasons, please download the raw ECG file from the UK biobank.

+6. Supplement file.pdf
+ Description of 34 clinical features and parameters of the Xgboost method.